-The Offering Common stock offered by us 9,000,000 shares Common stock to be outstanding immediately after this offering 35,365,855 shares (or 36,715,855 shares if the underwriters exercise their option to purchase additional shares in full) Underwriters' option to purchase additional shares of common stock from us 1,350,000 shares Use of proceeds We estimate that the net proceeds from this offering will be approximately \$113.6 million, or approximately \$131.2 million if the underwriters exercise their option to purchase additional shares in full, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
-We currently expect to use the net proceeds from this offering as follows: (1) approximately \$40 million to advance KSI-301 through completion of enrollment of the global Phase 2 clinical trial in the U.S., EU and rest of the world in patients with we AMD as well as through completion of a Phase 1b clinical trial; (2) approximately \$25 million to advance KSI-301 into Phase 2 clinical trials in China for wet AMD and DME/DR and through an administrative interim analysis in each of the studies (anticipated to occur when approximately 200 patients have completed approximately six months of treatment duration, per study); (3) approximately \$15 million to advance KSI-301 into the global Phase 2 clinical trial in the U.S., EU and rest of the world in patients with DME/DR; (4) approximately \$15 million towards research and development of our pipeline including KSI-501 and to initiate additional clinical studies in ophthalmology; and (5) the remainder for working capital and other general corporate purposes.
+The Offering Common stock offered by us shares Common stock to be outstanding immediately after this offering shares (or shares if the underwriters exercise their option to purchase additional shares in full) Underwriters' option to purchase additional shares of common stock from us shares Use of proceeds We estimate that the net proceeds from this offering will be approximately \$ million, or \$ million if the underwriters exercise their option to purchase additional shares in full, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, assuming an initial offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+We currently expect to use the net proceeds from this offering as follows: (1) \$ million to advance KSI-301 through enrollment of the Phase 2 clinical trial in the U.S., EU and rest of the world in patients with wet AMD and to expand the scope of our Phase 1 clinical trial for KSI-301 through completion of a Phase 1b clinical trial; (2) \$ million to advance KSI-301 into Phase 2 clinical trials in China for wet AMD and DME/DR; (3) \$ million to advance KSI-301 into the Phase 2 clinical trial in the U.S., EU and rest of the world in patients with DME/DR; (4) \$ million towards research and development of our pipeline including KSI-501 and to initiate additional clinical studies in ophthalmology; and (5) the remainder for working capital and other general corporate purposes.
 We may also use a portion of the net proceeds to acquire, license, and invest in complementary products, technologies or businesses; however, we currently have no agreements or commitments to complete any such transaction.
 See the section of this prospectus titled "Use of Proceeds."
-Indications of interest Investment entities affiliated with certain of our principal stockholders and certain of our other existing securityholders have expressed interest in purchasing an aggregate of up to \$62.5 million of shares of our common stock in this offering.
-Indications of interest are not binding commitments to purchase.
-The underwriters will receive the same underwriting discounts and commissions on any shares purchased by these investment entities as they will on any other shares sold to the public in this offering.
 Directed share program At our request, the underwriters have reserved 5% of the shares of common stock to be offered by this prospectus for sale, at the initial public offering price, to directors, officers, employees, business associates and other persons related to us.
 If purchased by these persons, these shares will not be subject to a lock-up restriction, except in the case of shares purchased by any director, executive officer or employee.
 The number of shares of common stock available for sale to the general public will be reduced to the extent these individuals purchase such reserved shares.
 Any reserved shares that are not so purchased will be offered by the underwriters to the general public on the same basis as the other shares offered by this prospectus.
+Proposed trading symbol "KOD"